paukul/zool/Readme.md

 Security?
 ----------
-When muggle creates a authorized_keys file on a server, it always creates a backup of the existing one (it uses `authorized_keys_timestamp` as the backups filename).
+When zool creates a authorized_keys file on a server, it always creates a backup of the existing one (it uses `authorized_keys_timestamp` as the backups filename).
 It also opens a backup connection to the server before uploading the keyfiles and tries to open another one after uploading them.
 If it fails to open another conncetion it uses the backup connection to restore the original keyfile.
 See how it looks like if that happens: